Examples from software development

 Development environment

-Depending on the requirement, we use Microsoft Visual Studio with the programming languages C# or VB.NET, or for low-level hardware programming AVR Studio with C++.
+Depending on the requirement, we use Microsoft Visual Studio with the programming languages C# or VB.NET for developing applications, or for low-level hardware programming the AVR Studio with C++.

 Reference projects